Here are my true life creative side hustles that helped me earn $2,912 last year!

 It was sad in a nostalgic way, but I was okay with it, as they’d been sitting in boxes for probably 15 years (YIKES), and I knew I wouldn’t ever display them again.
 My style is much cleaner and more minimal now.
-The figure above represents 35 items, but you need to consider eBay fees, PayPal fees, etc. I did have to buy a few small boxes and some packing material, so I netted about $580.
+The dollar figure above represents 35 items, but you need to consider eBay fees, PayPal fees, etc. I did have to buy a few small boxes and some packing material, so I netted about $580.
 Not too shabby!

 9. Bank Card & Account Farming: $1,000

-For example, for a recent Chase Bank promo, you got $300 for signing up for a checking account, and then $200 for signing up for a savings account.
-I did have to set up a direct deposit for the checking account, and then deposit $15K into the savings account (we just moved our emergency fund in there for three months).
+For example, for a recent Chase Bank promo, you got $300 for signing up for a checking account and then $200 for signing up for a savings account.
+I did have to set up a direct deposit for the checking account and then deposit $15K into the savings account (we just moved our emergency fund in there for three months).

 So this one was really easy to complete.
 I never charge anything on my card if I can’t pay it off in full every single month, so you need to be pretty disciplined with your cc’s to succeed with this plan of action.

-Now doing Bank/CC Farming can be extremely lucrative, BUT it can also be very complicated if you do not have yourself very organized with the small details (i.e. waiting period, restrictions, qualifiers, credit score requirements, etc).
+Now doing Bank/CC Farming can be extremely lucrative, BUT it can also be very complicated if you do not have yourself very organized with the small details (i.e., waiting period, restrictions, qualifiers, credit score requirements, etc).
 Please be sure that you research your offers very carefully!
-Check out the Doctor of Credit site for the definitive guide on how to successfully win at this side hustle.
+Check out the Doctor of Credit for the definitive guide on how to successfully win at this side hustle.